 Information and communications technologies (ICTs) are powerful tools for achieving everything from enhanced incomes and wider access to credit, to quality education and healthcare for all and more accountable government.

-Our inaugural Digital Gender Gap Audit expands on the survey results by assessing the policy efforts and progress made in 10 countries* around the main challenges identified through our research.
-We based our scores on 14 simple indicators for which reliable empirical evidence exists, and grading was done in the second quarter of 2016.
+Our Digital Gender Gap Audit project looks to expand on this research by assessing the policy efforts and progress made on a national level around the main challenges identified through our research.

 You can download a global overview of our scores as well as each national report card below.

-We hope these findings can lead to concrete policy change in the ten countries we’ve studied, and welcome feedback, comments and debate on our analysis.
+We hope these findings can lead to concrete policy change in countries studied, and welcome feedback, comments and debate on our analysis.
 A toolkit designed to enhance understanding and use of the report cards can be found here.
 Follow us @webfoundation on Twitter to join the debate.

-Foundation for Media Alternatives; Fundación Karisma; ICT Watch; International Association of Women in Radio and Television; IT for Change; Media Foundation for West Africa; Paradigm Initiative Nigeria; Science Innovation Information and Communication Technology Research Institute (SIITRI);Tadwein Gender Research Centre; Women of Uganda Network (WOUGNET)
+Foundation for Media Alternatives; Fundación Karisma; ICT Watch; International Association of Women in Radio and Television; IT for Change; Media Foundation for West Africa; Paradigm Initiative Nigeria; Science Innovation Information and Communication Technology Research Institute (SIITRI);Tadwein Gender Research Centre; Women of Uganda Network (WOUGNET), Derechos Digitales